ros2/ros2_tracing/doc/design_ros_2.md

     end
 ```

-## Implementation notes
+## Design & implementation notes

+### Targeted tools/dependencies

+The targeted tools or dependencies are:

+* LTTng for tracing
+* pandas and Jupyter for analysis & visualization

+### Design

+The plan is to use LTTng with a ROS wrapper package like `tracetools` for ROS 1.
+The suggested setup is:

+* a tracing package (e.g. `tracetools`) wraps calls to LTTng
+* ROS 2 is instrumented with calls to the tracing package, therefore it becomes a dependency and ships with the core stack
+* by default, the tracing package's functions are empty -- they do not do anything
+* if users wants to enable tracing, they need to
+    * install LTTng
+    * compile the tracing package from source, setting the right compile flag(s)
+    * overlay it on top of their ROS 2 installation
+* use other package(s) for analysis and visualization

-### Instrumentation
+### Timeline

 The first goal is to statically instrument ROS 2, aiming for it to be in the ROS 2 E-turtle release (Nov 2019).

 This includes transposing the existing ROS 1 instrumentation to ROS 2, wherever applicable.
-This step may not include instrumenting DDS implementations, and thus may be limited to the layer right before `rmw`.
+This step may not include instrumenting DDS implementations, and thus may be limited to the layer(s) right before `rmw`.

-### Targeted tools/dependencies

-The plan is to use LTTng with a ROS wrapper package like `tracetools` for ROS 1.

-The targeted analysis & visualization tools are pandas and Jupyter.

 ### Notes on client libraries